-Ms. Judy Kim, Director of Student Involvement & Community Outreach, Lawson-Fulton Student Center, Lower Level, ext.
-1411, Email: jekim@hiu.edu
+Stephen Kopp, Director of Student Involvement & Community Outreach, Lawson-Fulton Student Center, Lower Level, ext.
+2581, Email: slkopp@hiu.edu

 Student Government Association

 The purpose of the Student Government Association (SGA) is to function as a service to HIU's traditional undergraduate program, to improve the overall college experience, and to work with the administration, faculty, and staff to represent student perspectives and concerns regarding institutional affairs.
 The SGA structure is comprised of two entities: The Executive Board and the Senate.